Deepsea skate: Biology

-The deepsea skate is oviparous.
+The deep-sea skate is oviparous.
 The egg cases are oblong capsules with stiff, pointed horns at the corners, deposited on sandy or muddy flats.
 One egg case measured 105.8 mm long and 65.2 mm wide.
 The young may tend to follow large objects, such as their mother.
 Males mature at 110–120 cm and grow at least as large as 135 cm, while females attain at least 157 cm.
 The smallest known free-swimming specimens measured 34–36 cm.
-Deepwater skates feed on benthic organisms, including annelid worms, cephalopods, tanner crabs, shrimps, and bony fishes.
-Invertebrates comprise a greater proportion of the diet than fishes in juveniles below 1 m.